Joseph Dennis (cricketer)

-Joseph Dennis (christened 6 January 1779; died 16 November 1831) was an English first-class cricketer.
-He played for Nottingham Cricket Club from 1800 to 1829.
+Joseph Dennis (born c.
+December 1778 and christened 6 January 1779 in Nottingham; died 16 November 1831 in Nottingham) was an English first-class cricketer who played for Nottingham Cricket Club from 1800 to 1829.

+Career

-A batsman and occasional wicket-keeper, Dennis took part in seven first-class matches, six for Nottingham, mostly against Sheffield Cricket Club, and one for a combined Nottinghamshire and Leicestershire side in 1803.
-He retired from cricket after the 1828 season because of failing vision, but he was persuaded to play in 1829.
+A batsman and occasional wicket-keeper, Dennis took part in seven first-class matches for Nottingham, mostly against Sheffield Cricket Club.
+He also played against Hampshire and, in 1826, he captained Nottingham against a combined Sheffield and Leicester team.
+At forty-seven, he was the oldest man on his side.

+Dennis retired from cricket after the 1828 season because of failing vision, but he was a popular man and, in 1829, he gave in to public pressure and agreed to stage a two-match come-back.

+Private life

-Dennis was landlord of the Eclipse Inn at Chapel Bar in Nottingham and had a reputation for gambling: in 1815, he laid a bet worth £120 on a local match and won.
-He suffered a stroke in 1831 and died shortly afterwards, only a month after the death of his wife.
+Dennis was landlord of the Eclipse Inn at Chapel Bar in Nottingham and had a reputation for gambling: in 1815, he laid £120 on a local match and won.

+On 16 November 1831, Dennis suffered a stroke while in the Bell Inn and was carried by its landlord, Mr Clarke, back to the Eclipse, where he died shortly afterwards, only a month after the death of his wife.
+Nottinghamshire author John Frost Sutton observed that "his name lived on in the memories of thousands".